kevenpl/kevenpl/README.md

 ## Objective

-My passion for technology has led me to pursue a role in cybersecurity, with a strong interest in joining an orginization as a secuirty analyst.
-Committed to continuous learning and contributing to a team focused on threat detection, response, and protecting organizational assets.
+My passion for technology has led me to pursue a role in cybersecurity, with a strong interest in joining an organization as a security analyst.
+I am committed to continuous learning and contributing to a team focused on threat detection, response, and protecting organizational assets.

 ## Skills